circuitdao/docs/docs/user-guide/liquidation.md

     * updatable: yes
     * votes required: XYZ CRT
     * considerations: A higher value might prevent the auction price from reaching a level at which keepers are willing to bid if the market price continues to fall.
 The primary risk of a low value is that collateral gets sold below market value if unusual conditions prevent keepers from bidding.
 Such conditions may include extreme transaction fees or clogged blocks, technical difficulties experienced by keepers participating in auctions, etc.
+* **Maximum Liquidation Duration (MLD)**
+    * recorded in: Statutes
+    * initial value: 6 hours
+    * updatable: yes
+    * votes required: XYZ CRT
+    * considerations: A higher value allows keepers more time to participate in a liquidation auction, but increases the risk that more bad debt accrues.
+However, if there are no keepers available to participate in liquidation auctions, it is unlikely that a bad debt auction will see bids.

 <!--
 MakerDAO:
 * Supports different types of auction price function. linear step, exponential, and step exponential